riffomonas/minimalR/06_line_plots.md

 ### Activity 2
 Create a new file in the `code` directory called `plot_ordination.R` that contains the code to build the first figure that we talked about in this series of lessons.
+Create a `figures` directory and output a pdf version of your plot to `figures`.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">